Patient's Query

 Welcome to icliniq.com.

 PCOD (polycystic ovarian disease) is a hormonal disorder.
 It has some common symptoms like irregular periods, acne, unwanted facial hairs, weight gain, etc. However, the severity of the symptoms depends on how many hormonal imbalances are there.
-So it requires some investigation reports like ultrasonography (USG) of abdomen, LH (luteinizing hormone), FSH (follicle-stimulating hormone), TSH (thyroid-stimulating hormone), CBC (complete blood count), etc.
+So it requires some investigation reports like ultrasonography (USG) of the abdomen, LH (luteinizing hormone), FSH (follicle-stimulating hormone), TSH (thyroid-stimulating hormone), CBC (complete blood count), etc.

 Thank you.